subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 ---
 layout: post
-title: "Paying attention to Self-Attention heads"
+title: "Paying attention to Attention heads"
 categories: GenAI
 ---

-Why another self-attention post
+Why another attention post
 ---------------------

-There are a lot of tutorials out there explaining self attention mechanism with illustrations.
+There are a lot of tutorials out there explaining attention mechanism with illustrations.

 Two of my favorites are